edx/edx-e2e-tests/README.rst

 Studio and LMS urls for stage are ``https://studio.stage.edx.org`` and ``https://courses.stage.edx.org`` respectively.
-We don't need to do anything extra to run tests on the stage.
-By default, all tests run on the stage.
+We don't need to do anything extra to run tests on stage.
+By default, all tests run on stage.

 If we want to change this behaviour then we would need to set environment variables to point to our desired environment.